 My wife, on the other hand, is not afraid of larger, more dramatic handguns, but she doesn't care about shooting them.
 She'll go out with our Group and go through 500 rounds of .22LR put through a Walther P22 pistol.

-Choose a gun for her any other way successfully, and you have been stricken with the greatest focused lightening bolt of luck ever known.
+If you successfully choose a gun for her any other way, you have been stricken with the greatest focused lightening bolt of luck ever known.